yiliu1998/Rate-DR-WATE/README.md

 8 beta(5,5)  9.422549 0.90116910 0.89831503
 ```

-The printed results contain both mean and median strategies for standard error estimation, based on the practical recommendation in <a href="https://academic.oup.com/ectj/article/21/1/C1/5056401">Chernozhukov et al. (2018)</a>.
-In this example, DML-1 and DML-2 do not make too obvious difference, and both mean and median stratgies for the standard error are also similar.
+The printed results of DML-based methods contain both mean and median strategies for standard error estimation, which is based on the practical recommendation in <a href="https://academic.oup.com/ectj/article/21/1/C1/5056401">Chernozhukov et al. (2018)</a>.
+In this example, DML-1 and DML-2 do not make too outstanding difference, and both mean and median stratgies for the standard error are also similar.
 However, in some cases, the median strategy should be more robust because there could be extreme variances in a small number of sample-splittings.
 The two DML-based estimators also have similar results to the EIF-based estimator on all WATEs on this data set.

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out yi.liu.biostat@gmail.com, if you have any questions).